 Is there a universal list of essential KPIs in inspection management?

 There is no universal list of KPIs.
 The inspection performance indicators vary based on the inspection process in different regulators and what kind of resources it involves – field inspection technicians, inspectors for on-site checks, remote checks, technical equipment for special inspections, etc. Inspection team leaders have different responsibilities depending on the regulatory sector, and KPIs vary.
-So let’s look at the most common roles in the inspection process and the KPIs that are essential to be tracked with the inspection software system.
+So let’s look at the most common roles in the inspection process and the KPIs that are essential to be tracked with inspection management system.

 CASE STUDY: OPTIMISING THE RESOURCE ALLOCATION IN REGULATORY AGENCY